KvalheimRacing/Finding_Lane_Lines_With_OpenCV/P1_Lane_Lines/writeup_report.md

 * Using HSV gave me a more accurate value for yellow, boosted the "visability" some, just what I needed to get the little extra, for handeling the challenge video.
 * The memory part was nessesary and good
 * The algorithm is simple and short, easy to work with.
-* Got the Canny and Hough function working well
+* Got the Canny and Hough function working well on the required videos

 > This brings me to a classic rule of thumb, **every problem will have tradeoffs**.
 The question becomes what are the tradeoffs you are willing to make?
 This will depend on the case you are solving, and here we have a super simple algorithm, we can't expect it to handle all of these hard situations described over only on a couple of lines of code.